November 25, 2019

 appcmd set config /section:httpProtocol /allowKeepAlive:true

-And if you wish to disable it, use:
+If you wish to disable Keep-Alive, use:

 appcmd set config /section:httpProtocol /allowKeepAlive:false